 About the workshop

-“When Citizens Complain” is a high-level workshop for ombudsmen and commissioners and their senior staff which aims to:
+“When Citizens Complain” is a high-level workshop for Ombudsmen and Commissioners and their senior staff.
+It aims to:

 • Improve public services and promote good governance

 • Explore a variety of systems and approaches to complaint handling and dispute resolution, including how to make the best use of technology in dealing with complaints remotely

 What the workshop will cover